amir2mi/flatifycss/ATTRIBUTION.md

 Fullscreen by Landan Lloyd from the Noun Project
 Exit Fullscreen by Sophia Bai from the Noun Project Search by Graphik Designz from the Noun Project
+Check by James Kocsis from the Noun Project